appfeel/node-pushnotifications/README.md

     .catch((err) => { ... });
 ```

-`err` will be null if all went fine, will return the error otherwise.
+- `err` will be null if all went fine, will return the error otherwise.
-Result will contain an array with the following objects:
+- `result` will contain an array with the following objects:

 ```js
 [